 Plain Gentian is a native erect perennial forb growing 1 to 2-1/2 feet high on smooth stems that are usually not branched, but with multiple stems from the root.
 Stems may droop considerably in low light conditions.

 Leaves are a yellow green in full sun, opposite, stalkless to clasping the stem.
-Leaves are broadly ovate with a pointed tip and a slightly heart-shaped base.
-At the top of the stem just below the terminal inflorescence several leaves form a whorl.
+Leaves are broadly ovate with a pointed tip and a slightly heart-shaped base at the stem.
+At the top of the stem just below the terminal inflorescence several leaves form a whorl - the only leaf whorl on the plant.

-The inflorescence is terminal cluster of stalkless flowers and the clusters are sometimes also in the upper leaf axils.
+The inflorescence is terminal cluster of stalkless flowers with axillary clusters sometimes in the upper leaf axils below the leaf whorl.

 Seed: Fertile flowers produce a 2-sectioned seed capsule that splits when mature to release several hundred small flattened brown seeds to the wind.
 They have no pappus but are light enough (140,000 to the ounce) for wind distribution.
 Only large bees such as the bumblebee can force open the flower tip for pollination.
-For germination, seeds require 60 days of cold stratification and light when planted.
+For germination, seeds require 60 days of cold stratification and light when planted so they should be surface sown.

 Habitat: Plain Gentian grows in well drained soils of moist meadows, prairies and open woods with full sun to partial shade.
 It tolerates wet-mesic to dry-mesic conditions.
 The root system is rhizomatous and from the rhizomes the plant can reproduce.